Dr. Dung Viet Tran

 1.Overview:

-Dung V. Tran is a lecturer of Finance at the faculty of Banking, Deputy Director of the Saigon International School of Business of Banking University Ho Chi Minh city (BUH), and a non-resident Fellow of IPAG Business School in Paris, France.
-He joined BUH in 2018 from Banking Academy of Vietnam.
+Dung V. Tran is a lecturer of Finance at the faculty of Banking, Deputy Director of the Saigon International School of Business of Banking University Ho Chi Minh city (HUB), and a non-resident Fellow of IPAG Business School in Paris, France.
+He joined HUB in 2018 from Banking Academy of Vietnam.
 He has been a visiting scholar at University of Alberta, University Laval (Canada), University of New Orleans (US), University of Kent (UK) among others.
 He has taught derivatives, risk management, and quantitative methods classes at both MSc and undergraduate levels.
 His research covers a variety of topics related to financial institutions and empirical corporate finance, including capital structure, dividend policy, bank risk taking behaviors, earnings management, systemic risk among others.

 Dung has published research articles in leading journals including Economic Modelling, North American Journal of Economics and Finance, International Journal of Economics and Finance, Review of Quantitative Finance and Accounting.
 He has received the Best Paper Award in Financial Institutions in 45th Southwestern Finance Association (SWFA) Annual Meeting, USA (2018), and has been among Top 10% of authors on SSRN (2018).